HubertTang/RdRpBin/README.md

    Optional arguments:

-   -f, --format: the format of the input file.
-Default: `fasta`.
+   -f, --format: the format of the input file. *Default: `fasta`*.

-   -t, --thread: the number of threads.
-Default: 1.
+   -t, --thread: the number of threads. *Default: 1*.

-   --learning_rate: the learning rate of GCN.
-Default: 0.01.
+   --learning_rate: the learning rate of GCN. *Default: 0.01*.

-   --epochs: the number of GCN training epochs.
-Default: 50.
+   --epochs: the number of GCN training epochs. *Default: 50*.

-   --hidden: the size of the hidden vector.
-Default: 64.
+   --hidden: the size of the hidden vector. *Default: 64*.

-   --weight_decay: the weight decay parameter.
-Default: 5e-4.
+   --weight_decay: the weight decay parameter. *Default: 5e-4*.

    --no_gcn: run RdRpBin without running GCN.
-(This argument can reduce the running time with a little decrease in recall).
-Default: no.
+(This argument can reduce the running time with a little decrease in recall). *Default: no*.

+   --force_cpu: Run RdRpBin using CPU. *Default: False*

 4. The identified RdRp reads will save in `<input_dir>/RdRp_reads`.